vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 Of the principles listed in the document, the following are inapplicable and hence omitted:

-* (regional IM post / calendar) Unlike other more intensive procedures, blood tests are relatively straightforward and don't need proactive clearing of the calendar and Slack reminders in the preceding days.

 * (preparation / local rest) The blood test does locally deplete my arm, but prior rest isn't needed; only care after the fact is needed.